 Output quality trade-offs

 (Trade-offs are the extent to which different dimensions of quality are balanced against each other.)

 Life expectancy figures are not routinely calculated by us for areas smaller than local authorities due to small numbers of deaths and populations.
 More information can be found in a report titled Life expectancy at birth: methodological options for small populations.
 However, for five-year periods centred on the census year, we have produced health state life expectancies for Middle layer Super Output Areas (MSOAs) and Census 2011 Wards.

 (The processes for finding out about use and users, and their views on the statistical products. are maintained with a range of users including those from government and academics.)

 Understanding user needs is important to us, and we invite feedback from users regarding both the statistical bulletin and this Quality and Methodology Information report.
 Face-to-face meetings and email and telephone correspondence is maintained with a range of users including government users, academics, students and interested individuals.

-A user consultation to review health expectancy statistics we produce took place in 2008 and the response to the review is available.
+A user consultation to review health expectancy statistics that we produce took place in 2008 and the response to the 2008 review is available.